 This condition is where the esophagus (the tube joining the mouth to the stomach, also known as the gullet) doesn’t work properly.
 Instead of being a tight muscular hose pushing food downward, the esophagus becomes big and baggy.

 Food collects in the gullet, and when the dog lowers their head, the food falls back into the mouth.
 If the dog happens to breathe in at the same time, they can inhale it down into the lungs.

 Many dogs who develop megaesophagus do so for no identifiable reason.
 However, in others, it is linked to conditions such myasthenia gravis or underactive thyroid glands.

-These guys need slowing down (not least because it increases the risk of bloat) with slow feeders or the like.
+These dogs need slowing down (not least because it increases the risk of bloat) with slow feeders or the like.

 Listening to the chest with a stethoscope, the vet hears a variety of unusual lungs sounds, including crackles and pops.
 One of the most useful diagnostic tests to confirm the suspicion is to X-ray the chest to look at patterns within the lungs.

-However, this is a potentially serious condition and one that’s best avoided altogether.
-Indeed, it can be difficult to treat, and not all dogs respond to treatment.
+However, aspiration pneumonia is a potentially serious condition and one that’s best avoided altogether.
+It can be difficult to treat, and not all dogs respond to treatment.